 Your instructor has collected two pond water samples from areas near your community.
 Each sample should be labeled with its location.
 Your task is to collect data on both pond samples using the equipment provided and record data.

 From the outside of the jar, describe the condition of the water, and any organisms you can see.
-Check to see if the water has an odor or coloration.
-Record your observations.
+Check to see if the water has an odor.
+Record this initial qualitative data on your pond samples.

 |Sample 1||Sample 2|

 Scientists usually keep notebooks where they gather data and make observations.
 These notebooks are often messy and difficult to read.
 Lab notebooks are not what scientists publish.
 In the end, they must organize their data and summarize their findings in a form that can be published in science journals.

 **Your task is to organize your data, observations, and sketches into a format that can be published and viewed by your instructor and classmates.
 The lab report is the traditional method, but many universities now accept graphical forms of publications (like an infographic.)
 Your lab report or infographic must also include answers to the four questions at the beginning of this lab.
 You may need to reference other sources.**